sec26/InfoSec-News-Aggregator/README.md

 Import SecuritySources.opml into feedly.com, or your favorite RSS reader.

-It contains RSS feeds for ~100 blog and news sites, grouped into about 20 "must read," a handful of product security advisories, a handful of exploit sources, and a long list of everything else.
+It contains RSS feeds for ~100 blog and news sites, grouped into different categories.

 NOTE : Standard Plan allows only max of 100 feeds